-- Knee pucks or slider devices intended to make sparks. - Boots with toe slider devices that can create sparks (mounting screws excepted). - Electronic devices intended for communication between crew and racers. - · Tear-off visor shields.
+- · Knee pucks or slider devices intended to make sparks. - Boots with toe slider devices that can create sparks (mounting screws excepted). - · Electronic devices intended for communication between crew and racers. - · Tear-off visor shields.

-(E-2) The Technical Bike Inspector inspects and approves machines for compliance with safety regulations (Sections F, G) before the rider is allowed on course.
+(F-2) The Bike Technical Inspector inspects and approves machines for compliance with safety regulations (Sections G, H) before the rider is allowed on course.
 Equipment in unsatisfactory condition will be rejected.

-It is not the duty of the Technical Bike Inspector to ensure compliance of each motorcycle with the technical rules for each class in which that motorcycle is entered.
+It is not the duty of the Bike Technical Inspector to ensure compliance of each motorcycle with the technical rules for each class in which that motorcycle is entered.
 That responsibility lies with the rider.

-The following items will be checked at Bike Technical Inspection, and if approved, a sticker will be placed on the front left of the machine's front fairing or number plate.
+The following items will be checked at Bike Technical Inspection, and if approved, a Race Event Bike Technical Sticker will be placed on the front left of the machine's front fairing or number plate.
 All machines must have enough bodywork removed prior to inspection so the Inspector can see the engine area.

-The mandatory oil catch pan must be removed and accompany the motorcycle to Tech Inspection the first race of the year.
-If the catch pan is approved, an additional sticker will be placed on the front fairing or number plate of the motorcycle.
-For the remainder of the season, as long as this approval sticker remains affixed, the catch pan need not be brought to Tech.
+The mandatory belly pan must be removed and accompany the motorcycle to Tech Inspection the first race of the year.
+If the belly pan is approved, an Annual Belly Pan Sticker will be placed on the front fairing or number plate of the motorcycle.
+For the remainder of the season, as long as this approval sticker remains affixed, the belly pan need not be brought to Tech.